Data-Monkey/HomeAutomation/sonoff.md

 * the log will show new IP adress
 * configure mqtt via gui

-* set time server, timezone and DST rules in the web command or as Backlog in the terminal
+* set time server, timezone and DST rules in the web command or as Backlog in the terminal (a intranet timeserver is needed as the sonoff will be isolated from the internet)

 ````
 ntpserver1 192.168.2.130
 timezone 99
 TimeDST 1,1,10,1,2,660   #Southen Hemisphere, First, October,Sunday, 2am ,+11hrs
 TimeSTD 1,1,4,1,2,600    #Southen Hemisphere, First, April,Sunday, 2am ,+10hrs
 ````